stefanoborini/book-the-software-company/09-on-management.md

 - Undefined long term strategic goal, both in scope and in excessive verbosity of the presentations that dilute the key points.

-- The illness policy makes people come to work while sick, spreading the illness and reducing productivity.
 - Poor management tools.
 - constant panic mode is indicative of poor initial technical planning